versacommerce/versacommerce_app/README.md

 To use the VersaCommerce API you will need an application registration for your store.

-1. SignUp as an developer: http://app.versacommerce.de/developer/signup
+1. SignUp as a partner: https://app.versacommerce.de/partner/signup
-2. Login to your developer account: http://app.versacommerce.de/developer
+2. Login to your partner account: https://app.versacommerce.de/partner
 3. Register your app.